PradeepJigalur/velero/site/content/posts/2021-04-26-Dev-Guide-for-Velero-with-MinIO-on-MAC.md

   replicaset.apps/velero-8d7c7b978   1         1         1       4m40s
   ```

-#### 2. Back up Kubernetes Clusters on an object storage service using Velero
+### 2. Back up Kubernetes Clusters on MinIO using Velero

 - Start the Kubernetes cluster backup using Velero.
 Velero will save the backup file on the installed object storage service.
   ```bash